geodetic-metrology-tools/LGC2/README.md

 ## Build instructions
 These instructions describe how to build and package **LGC2** from source on Windows and Linux.
-They cover both internal CERN environments (with access to private submodules) and external open-source setups.
+They cover both GitLab (with access to private submodules) and GitHub setups.

 > In the future, only build instructions for the public repository should be provided.